bright-spark/hithub/README.md

-# hithub.com remixed to remixed.co.za
+# remixed on remixed.co.za
-HitHub YouTube Player Remixed by @bleedinyou on YT
+YouTube Player Remixed by @bleedinme on YT